Misterblue/opensim-docker/image-opensim-herbal3d/README.md

+*NOTE* as of Feb 2022, this image isn't working.
+Updates coming.

 This builds various configurations of [OpenSimulator] modified with the [Herbal3d] region modules and running in [Docker] containers.
 The `docker-compose` setup runs three containers: